DrakeLab/miller-tb-assortativity/README.md

 * X Understand the relationship between measures of community structure (Q vs. r) for K=2 modules
 * X Run study across larger parameter grid and more replicates
-* Analyze and interpret results from extended simulations
+* X Analyze and interpret results from extended simulations
-* Understand and relate results to Salathe and Sah research
+* X Understand and relate results to Salathe and Sah research
-* Decide on next steps which could be: (1) Seed epidemics disproportionately in one module; (2) Incorporate sex-specific susceptibility; (3) Incorporate latent class of individuals; (4) Sample epidemics according to COHSONET and validate results
+* X Decide on next steps which could be: (1) Seed epidemics disproportionately in one module; (2) Incorporate sex-specific susceptibility; (3) Incorporate latent class of individuals; (4) Sample epidemics according to COHSONET and validate results
+* X edit protocol to add variable susceptibility for SIR
+* X Analyze pilot study of variable susceptibility for SIR
+* Run extended analysis of variable susceptibility for SIR
+* Figure out SIRS model with variable susceptibility
+* Run pilot of SIRS model with variable susceptibility
+* Run extended SIRS model
+* Write up analysis with variable susceptibility

 ### Important background papers:

 Kiss, I Z, J C Miller, and PL Simon Cham Springer.
 2017.
 “Mathematics of Epidemics on Networks.”
 Springer.

+Miller, Joel C. 2007.
+“Epidemic Size and Probability in Populations with Heterogeneous Infectivity and Susceptibility..”
+Physical Review.
+E, Statistical, Nonlinear, and Soft Matter Physics 76 (1 Pt 1): 010101. doi:10.1103/PhysRevE.76.010101.

 Newman, MEJ.
 2003.
 “Mixing Patterns in Networks.”
 Physical Review E 67 (2).
 American Physical Society. doi:10.1103/PhysRevE.67.026126.